Burbank, California: City of Burbank

 The Wall Street Crash of 1929 set off a period of hardship for Burbank where business and residential growth paused.
 The effects of the Depression also caused tight credit conditions and halted home building throughout the area, including the city's Magnolia Park development.
 Around this time, major employers began to cut payrolls and some plants closed their doors.

 The Burbank City Council responded by slashing 10% of the wages of city workers.
 Money was put into an Employee Relief Department to help the unemployed.
 Local civic and religious groups sprang into action and contributed with food as homeless camps began to form along the city's Southern Pacific railroad tracks.
 Hundreds began to participate in self-help cooperatives, trading skills such as barbering, tailoring, plumbing or carpentry, for food and other services.

 By 1930, First National Studios, Andrew Jergens Company, The Lockheed Company, McNeill and Libby Canning Company, the Moreland Company, and Northrop Aircraft Corporation opened facilities in Burbank, and the population jumped to 16,662.

 In the 1930s, Burbank and Glendale prevented the Civilian Conservation Corps from stationing African American workers in a local park, citing sundown town ordinances that both cities had adopted.
 Sundown towns were municipalities or neighborhoods that practiced racial segregation by excluding non-white individuals, especially African Americans, from living within the city limits after sunset.

 Following a San Fernando Valley land bust during the Depression, real estate began to bounce back in the mid-1930s.
 In Burbank, a 100-home construction project began in 1934.
 By 1936, property values in the city exceeded pre-Depression levels.
 By 1950, the population had reached 78,577.
 From 1967 to 1989, a six-block stretch of San Fernando Boulevard was pedestrianized as the "Golden Mall".
+It was reopened to traffic in 1989.

 Early manufacturing

 In 1887, the Burbank Furniture Manufacturing Company was the town's first factory.
 In 1917, the arrival of the Moreland Motor Truck Company changed the town and resulted in growing a manufacturing and industrial workforce.
-Within a few years, Moreland trucks were seen bearing the label, "Made in Burbank."
+Within a few years, Moreland trucks were seen bearing the label, "Made in Burbank".
 Watt Moreland, its owner, had relocated his plant to Burbank from Los Angeles.
 He selected 25 acre at San Fernando Blvd. and Alameda Avenue.
 Moreland invested $1 million in the factory and machinery and employed 500 people.
 It was the largest truck maker west of the Mississippi.